LUX · Learn

 1. Your word

-The word the architecture returned is not a label, a category, or a personality bucket.
+The word the reading returned is not a label, a category, or a personality bucket.
 It is a compression.
 Six questions in.
 One word out.
-The word is a compression of how you typed, how you paused, how you deleted, and how you came back to the question that costs you something.
+The word holds what you answered, what you avoided, and what you came back to.

 The word is yours.
-It does not change unless you choose to change it (see Word Policy below).
-Everything else (your reading, your daily line, your book, your poem) recompresses freely as the architecture reads more of you.
+It does not change unless the record itself finds the original reading was a misread (see Word Policy below).
+Everything else (your reading, your daily line, your book, your poem) updates freely as the record reads more of you.
 The word stays.

 RhythmPostureShadowLever